Simcoe, Ontario: Transportation and tourism

 In 1886 the South Norfolk Railway constructed a line from Hamilton, Ontario, to Port Rowan, Ontario, that stopped in Simcoe.

 The train operated until 1965.
 Economic considerations in addition to rising energy and fuel prices are what basically killed the train operations in Norfolk County during the latter portion of the 20th century.

 A local transit program is centred around Simcoe and helps to serve the major communities of Norfolk County.
 It costs at least $17,000 for a budget vehicle for families in Simcoe (Toyota Corolla or any of its equivalents) and at least $19,195 for a budget vehicle for 1-2 people (Volkswagen Golf or any of its equivalents).

-There are 50 hotels and bed and breakfast properties within a reasonable driving distance of Simcoe's downtown core; having on-peak rates of anywhere between $97/night to $150/night in addition to off-peak rates ranging from $55/night to $129/night.

 A country club was established in Simcoe by Duncan Campbell in 1895 called the Norfolk County Golf and Country Club.
-It originally excluded ladies from membership and hard liquor from being consumed until 1912 when the club had to get incorporated.
-When it first became a co-educational golf club, ladies had the "privilege" of paying $4 to access the facilities while the gentlemen had to pay a handsome $15 to be entitled to full privileges.
-This country club still stands today and visitors are encouraged to acquire memberships before playing golf.
+It originally excluded ladies from membership and hard liquor from being consumed until 1912 when the club was incorporated.
+When it first became an inclusive golf club, ladies had the "privilege" of paying $4 to access the facilities while the gentlemen had to pay a handsome $15 to be entitled to full privileges.
+This country club still exists and visitors are encouraged to acquire memberships before playing golf.